google-marketing-solutions/gps-sgtm-pantheon/README.md

 & [Cerberus](https://github.com/GoogleCloudPlatform/recaptcha-enterprise-google-tag-manager)
 to generate a reCAPTCHA score.
-These two outputs could then be used as inputs to [Phoebe](https://github.com/google-marketing-solutions/gps-phoebe) which could call a lead scoring model hosted in Vertext AI.
+These two outputs could then be used as inputs to [Phoebe](https://github.com/google-marketing-solutions/gps-phoebe) which could call a lead scoring model hosted in VertexAI.
 This score could be sent to advertising platforms using sGTM's built-in tags but could also be stored in Firestore and/or BigQuery by [Hephaestus](./sgtm/hephaestus/README.md) and [Chaos](./sgtm/choas/README.md).